"Never met a wilderness she did like."

 Or, as Jason Kowalski of 350.org puts it, "If we win, it's because of our bodies and our spirits and our courage and our numbers.
 We know we have the moral high ground."

--- by Dave Saldana, Director, Writer, and Producer of "Keystone PipeLIES Exposed," a new short film that is a production of the Center for Media and Democracy.
+Dave Saldana is director, writer, and producer of "Keystone PipeLIES Exposed," a new short film that is a production of the Center for Media and Democracy.
 (A shorter version of this article is featured in the April edition of The Progressive.)